stan-dev/design-docs/designs/0005-static-matrices.md

 More templates can be confusing and will lead to longer compile times.
 The confusion of templates can be mitigated by adding additional documentation and guides for the Stan Math type system.
 Larger compile times can't be avoided with this implementation, though other forthcoming proposals can allow us to monitor increases in compilation times.

 Waiting for type attributes in the Stan language means this feature will be a compiler optimization until both type attributes are allowed in the language and an agreement is made on stan language naming semantics.
 This is both a drawback and feature.
 While delaying a `constant_matrix` type as a user facing feature, it avoids the combinatorial problem that comes with additional type names for matrices proposed in the language such as `sparse` and `complex`.

+One large consideration is the need for the use of `flto` by compilers in order to not have a performance regression for ODE models because of missed divirtualization from the compiler.
+All vari created in stan are tracked and stored as pointers in our autodiff reverse mode tape `ChainableStack`.
+The underlying implementation of `ChainableStack` requires the use of an `std::vector` which is a homogeneous container. so all `vari_value<T>` must inherit from a `vari_base` that is then used as the type for the reverse mode tape in `ChainableStack` as a `std::vector<vari_base*>`.
+Because of the different underlying structures of each `vari_value<T>` the method `set_zero_adjoint()` of the `vari_value<T>` specializations must be `virtual` so that when calling the reverse pass over the tape via the `vari_base*` we call the proper `set_zero_adjoint()` member function for each type.
+But because Stan's autodiff tape is a global object, compilers will not devirtualize these function calls unless the compiler can optimize over the entire program (see [here](https://stackoverflow.com/questions/48906338/why-cant-gcc-devirtualize-this-function-call) for more info and a godbolt example).

+Multiple other methods were attempted such as
+1. boost::variants instead of polymorphism
+  - This still leads to a lookup from a function table which causes similar problems to the virtual table lookup
+2. A different stack for every vari_base subclass
+3. Don't use the chaining stack for zeroing.
+Instead of having a chaining/non-chaining stack have a chaining/zeroing stack.
+Everything goes in the zeroing stack.
+Only chaining things go in the chaining stack.
+  - Both (2) and (3) also lead to performance problems because of having to allocate memory on multiple stacks

+ The ODE models are particularly effected by this because of the multiple calls to `set_zero_adjoint()` that are used in the ODE solvers.
+This means that upstream packages will need to suggest (or automatically apply) the `-flto` flag to Stan programs so that these function calls can be devirtualized.

 # Prior art
 [prior-art]: #prior-art